Burnt by the Sun: Critical reception

 Critics praised Nikita Mikhalkov's performance and his chemistry with daughter Nadezhda Mikhalkova.

 In its native Russia, initial reviews were "largely neutral".
 Common criticisms in Russia were that the film was "too commercial", and lacked seriousness.
 Marc Savlov of Austin Chronicle wrote "A brilliant, Chekhovian meditation on trust, love, and the intrusive horrors that period of time brought to otherwise normal families".
 Roger Ebert gave the film two stars, judging it to be derivative of "many pre-1991 Eastern bloc epics".
 Caryn James described the film in The New York Times as "exquisite, lyrical and tough-minded".
 Kenneth Turan of the Los Angeles Times wrote "What Burnt by the Sun does best is elegantly intertwine the personal and political themes of love, trust and betrayal".
 David Denby, writing for New York magazine, said that while he initially found the film had "too much sunshine", concluded "Burnt by the Sun is an extremely powerful work".
 Desson Howe of The Washington Post called the film "old-fashioned, auteurist filmmaking" with "mostly pluses", adding "The Mikhalkovs work together like Astaire and Rogers".
-Entertainment Weeklys Owen Glieberman gave the film a B+, writing "Burnt by the Sun builds slowly, reaching a climax of quiet devastation", and said the rowboat scene is "so tender I don't think I'll ever forget it".
+Entertainment Weeklys Owen Gleiberman gave the film a B+, writing "Burnt by the Sun builds slowly, reaching a climax of quiet devastation", and said the rowboat scene is "so tender I don't think I'll ever forget it".

 The Time Out review states Mikhalkov's "performance is impeccable, and the scenes with his daughter Nadia achieve a rare poignancy".
 In his 2015 Movie Guide, Leonard Maltin gave the film three stars and called it a "Provocative, moving meditation" on Stalinism.
 The film has an 81% approval rating on Rotten Tomatoes, based on 16 reviews, and average rating 7.1/10.